DULUTH — Permit reservations for the Boundary Waters Canoe Area Wilderness open 9 a.m. Wednesday, Jan. 28.

 The U.S. Forest Service encourages visitors to make their reservations online, but they can also be made by calling 877-444-6777.

-Visitors should only reserve permits that they can use.
+The Forest Service asks visitors to only reserve permits they can use.
 When a permit holder makes overlapping reservations or multiple reservations in their name on the same entry date, the Forest Service will cancel all but one permit without notification.

 BWCA permit cancellations have been climbing, and Paddle and Portage reports some outfitters and paddlers blame the Forest Service's process, which they say creates a "book now and figure out the details later" mentality.